 Many companies choose to source candidates to supplement talent acquisition.
 It is a more reliable technique than traditional recruitment to ensure qualified candidates are hired.
 While it requires a greater investment of resources, it can also yield quality and reliable results in great hires.

 Photo credit: The feature image has been done by Igor Vetushko.This guest article has been submitted by Wasim Taqqali.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.